Using the utilsFFI R package

 Unfortunately Software Center installs RTools44 in C:/Program Files/, not C:/, which is where RStudio looks for it by default.
 The following code helps RStudio find RTools.
 You may occasionally have to rerun this code (except for the usethis line), so keep it handy.
 You know when you have to rerun the code when you try to rebuild a package, and a window pops up to ask if you want to install missing build files.

-First install the usethis package if you don’t have it installed.
-Then open the .Renviron using the code chunk below.
+RTools step 1.
+Install the usethis package if you don’t already have it installed.

 install.packages('usethis')